Featured image of post Analyzing Performance Bottlenecks in Go Applications with expvar

 Analyzing Performance Bottlenecks in Go Applications with expvar

-• At the macro level, using independent programs to collect and sample data.
+• At the macro level, independent programs are used to collect and sample data.
 However, when sampling performance data through independent programs, it’s often challenging to quickly capture the real bottleneck points, especially for complex internal structures, excessive business logic, and concurrent Go programs.
 When sampling performance for such programs, the real bottleneck points may be overshadowed by other data.

 So, how can we efficiently capture the performance bottleneck points of an application?

 We can deploy agents or use other methods to obtain probing data by querying external features of the application (such as checking if a certain port of the application responds and returns the correct data or status code).
 In addition to these messages, we may also want to know some introspective messages, such as more context information about the application’s state.
-This context information can be about the application’s usage of various resources, such as how much memory the application is consuming, or custom performance metric information, such as the number of external requests processed per unit time, response latency, queue backlog, etc.
+This context information can be about the application’s usage of various resources, such as how much memory the application consumes, or custom performance metric information, such as the number of external requests processed per unit time, response latency, queue backlog, etc.

 At this point, we need another package provided by Go’s official, expvar .